Find Affordable College Courses

 Geographic Diversity

-Fire Science appeals to people across the globe.
+Americans aren’t the only ones with an interest in Fire Science.
 About 0.8% of those with this major are international students.

-Some degrees associated with fire science may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with fire science require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 undefined